Overview of SiDCo

 Sample Data

-The sample datasets are provided in both allowed input formats (.csv and .xlsx) with features (metabolites or lipids) in columns and samples in rows.
+The sample dataset is provided in the allowed input format (.xlsx) with features in columns and samples in rows.
 Note, column A includes group names.
 Row 1 includes feature names.
 To calculate distance correlations in separate groups set, the user should input for Group 1: Start Column: B; First Row: 2 (or -1 indicating first data row); Last Row: 31.
 For analysis of Group 2, the user should input: Start Column: B; First Row: 32; Last Row: 46 or -1 (stating last row).

 When troubleshooting, please review this list of common reasons for SiDCo failing to run.
-If you are still experiencing difficulties, please contact ldomic@uottawa.ca for further assistance.
-Please include your input dataset and a description of the problem that you experienced.
+If you are still experiencing difficulties running our tool, please contact ldomic@uottawa.ca for further assistance.
+Please include your input dataset and a description of the problem you experienced.
 We will reproduce the problem and provide you with a solution.

-SiDCo only accepts comma-delimited .xlsx files as input.
-Tab-delimited files (.txt) can be read but not analyzed and will not produce any results.
-Please convert your input data into .csv format before running SiDCo.
+SiDCo only accepts Excel (.xlsx) files as input.
 Additionally, ensure that your column and row information to the right and below your start cell are numeric values.
 Data can start from any row and column; however, all data must be numeric to the right and down from the user-defined start point.
 Make sure that there are no missing data in your input as they will prevent SiDCo calculations.

-4. Why are there no Person and Spearman values for one-to-all correlation
+4. Why are there no Pearson and Spearman values for one-to-all correlation?

-5. I get result from dCor but not from pdCor tab
+5. I get results from the distance correlation but not from the partial distance correlation tab.

-pdCor analysis is based on the inversion of the distance covariance matrix.
+Partial distance correlation analysis is based on the inversion of the distance covariance matrix.
 If this matrix is singular, inversion is not possible.
 This occurs when the input has fewer samples than features or if there are some features that can only be obtained as a linear combination of other features in the dataset.
-To address these issues, add more sample measurements or reduce the number of features in your pdCor analysis.
+To address these issues, add more sample measurements or reduce the number of features in your partial distance correlation analysis.

 ldomic@uottawa.ca

-Cite your use of SiDCo in a publication
+Cite the use of SiDCo in a publication

 Public Server